Stuycs-K/final-project-10-chen-matthew/WORKLOG.md

 ### 6/9 At home
--Completed a section in the quadratic sieve presentation -Reformatted all of the math and number expressions -Updated `README.md` to use makefiles instead of g++ compiling
+-Completed a section in the quadratic sieve presentation -Reformatted all of the math and number expressions -Edited `crack_message.cpp` to only print out time elapsed and the private key -Removed debug statements
+-Updated `README.md` to use makefiles instead of g++ compiling